yodle/new-relic-synthetics-manager/README.md

 The synthmanager command line tool allows the create, update and import synthetics to/from New Relic.

 The synthetics-manager library provides the setup needed to simulate the environment that synthetics are run in New Relic.
-This is added to your synthetics with "require ('synthetics_manager')" line of code at the top of your local synthetics script.
+This is added to your synthetics with "require ('synthetics-manager')" line of code at the top of your local synthetics script.
 This line should NOT be removed or changed.
 It is automatically striped out of the synthetic code when it is uploaded to New Relic.

 ### Important Note